Noammazouz/oop1_project-YOUR-NAME-HERE/README.txt

 ## Credits

-- Game developed by Noam Mazouz & Ofek Choen.
+- Game developed by Noam Mazouz & Ofek Cohen.
 - Sound effects and music obtained from Youtube, Pixabay.
 - Special thanks to our lecturers Michal Merkin & Yehezkel Bernat for their assistance and feedback.
 - Inspired by Bomberman games.